geerteltink/geert.elt.ink/cksx0035e0i4fkxs101w95m6l.md

 ## Unstage files

-Unstage files wwhich are not committed yet.
+Unstage files which are not committed yet.

 ```bash
 git reset HEAD